Legal Guidance for Simple and Complex Child Support Matters in Houston, Texas

 Courts can enforce their child support orders and often hold non-paying parents in contempt for failure to pay.
 Enforcement actions are highly technical lawsuits that require an experienced attorney.
 In Texas, enforcement methods may include wage garnishment, seizure of lottery winnings, seizure of tax refunds, and the suspension of a driver’s license.

 As time goes by and situations change, it is often necessary to modify the child support terms.
 Is your child entitled to more support?
 Are you entitled to a reduction in the amount of your monthly child support?
 The experienced attorneys at Stepp & Sullivan, P.C., can answer these questions for you and can effectively make your case to the court.

 Contact Experienced Child Support Lawyers in Houston

-Child support is a critical matter in divorce involving minor children.
+Houston, Texas Child support is a critical matter in a divorce involving minor children.
 If you have children, they deserve to have both parents contribute as equally as possible to their wellbeing.
 At Stepp & Sullivan, P.C., our child support lawyers in Houston can help you resolve a number of issues regarding child support in Texas.
-Our lawyers have more than 70 years of experience assisting parents trying to understand how the State of Texas handles support and other divorce matters.
+Our child supports attorney in Houston, Texas have more than 70 years of experience assisting parents trying to understand how the State of Texas handles support and other divorce matters.
 We are members of the Texas State Bar Association and are eager to protect your interests during this difficult time.
 Call (713) 336-7200 for a consultation or complete our contact form.